Shuma420/Morningwoodbrick/README.md

 # Morning wood brick
 7 days to die Mod

-Firewood is put into the homelees person sock and soaked in virgin girl's tears.
+Firewood is put into the homeless person sock and soaked in virgin girl's tears.